 Diarrhoea can also be a long term side effect.
 This means it can continue for quite a while after your treatment ends.
 This varies from person to person.

 It is unpleasant to have diarrhoea and it can also make you feel weak and tired, so it is important to rest if you need to.

 More rarely you might notice some blood in your poo.
 Let your doctor or radiographers know if you have any bleeding.

 Let your doctor, specialist nurse or radiographer know if you have diarrhoea.
 There are several things that can help you, such as:

-- changing your diet may help – you can speak to a dietitian at the hospital
+- changing your diet – you can speak to a dietitian at the hospital

 - anti diarrhoea drugs, which your doctor or nurse prescribes

 - drinking lots of fluid – this is important, as you can easily get dehydrated

 Needing to go to the toilet often

 You might find that you need to open your bowels urgently.
 You might also have to go several times before you feel the bowel is empty.
 Anti diarrhoea medicines can help.
 Doing regular pelvic floor exercises can also help.
 You can practice holding on to your stool to build up the amount the bowel can hold.